Breeze/breeze.github.io/doc-net/ef-efpersistencemanager-core.md

 Any Breeze application that will be communicating with an Entity Framework backed domain model will contain either an *ObjectContext* or a *DbContext* that looks something like what is shown below:

-      public partial class NorthwindIBContext : System.Data.Objects.ObjectContext {
-      // automatically generated code from the EDMX designer }

-Or

 	public partial class NorthwindIBContext : System.Data.Entity.DbContext {

-	  // Code-First DBSet definitions and any model initialization code }
+	}

 This ObjectContext or DbContext will in turn be wrapped in an **EFContextProvider**.
 The Breeze.WebApi.EFContextProvider class may be found in the Breeze.WebApi dll.
 An instance of this EFContextProvider is then used to provide services to a standard .NET MVC 4 ApiController (Sytem.Web.Http.ApiControllerApiController).
 This will look something like: